akhil324/DSA-MindMaps/README.md

 Before you can build, you must learn the principles.
 This section covers the absolute essentials: what DSA is, why it matters, and how we measure the quality of our work (Big O Notation).

 #### **Part 2: The Core Toolkit**
-Every architect needs their tools.
 This section is your toolbox, filled with the fundamental data structures (the materials) and the core algorithms (the tools) you'll use to construct solutions.

 #### **Part 3: The Strategic Playbook & The Drill**
 This is where you learn and practice master techniques.
 We explore powerful problem-solving patterns and then test your recognition skills with a curated list of problems.
 This is your guide to strategy, advanced designs, and acing the interview.